skx/gobasic/README.md

 * Only a single statement is allowed upon each line.
 * Only a subset of the language is implemented.
   * I allow assignment, prints, loops, and control-flow primitives.
-  * All string operations are missing.
+  * The common string operations are missing.
   * Most of the math-related operations are present, but there may be omissions depending upon the BASIC dialect you're familiar with.
-* Only floating-point and string values are parsed.
+* Only floating-point and string values are permitted, there is no support for arrays.
-  * Strings can only be used literally, not stored in a variable.

 The handling of the IF statement is perhaps a little unusual, since I'm used to the BASIC provided by the ZX Spectrum which had no ELSE clause!